-First of all, because the flavor and texture are far superior to the commercially harvested hybrid version.
-Also, because you will be supporting local agriculture, and your soup will have a true taste of Minnesota.
+First of all, the flavor and texture are far superior to the commercially harvested hybrid version.
+Also, you will be supporting local agriculture, and your soup will have an authentic taste of Minnesota.

 In my opinion, wild rice soup should be Minnesota’s official dish.
 This soup could be easily put in the hot dish category, and nothing is more Minnesotan than that.

 I totally understand that wild rice is not a cheap ingredient and is also not easy to find.
 We are lucky that in Minnesota, it is available in most stores.
 Using other types of rice is not the same.

 I tend to encourage people to substitute ingredients when they cook (NOT when they bake), but this time I will ask you not to use white rice, brown rice, or a “blend of wild rice.”
 This blend has only a few grains of wild rice; the rest is white rice.

 4 cups water(or broth)

 1 teaspoon salt